stefan-zobel/streamsupport/Readme.txt

    core streamsupport.jar component in order to make the new Collectors for unmodifiable Lists, Sets, and Maps (JDK-8184690) possible.

-   streamsupport-literal-1.6.0 is still available as a standalone component without any dependencies but that may change in the future.
+   streamsupport-literal-1.6.0 is still available as a standalone component without any dependencies but will be discontinued in release 1.6.1

+ - As of release 1.6.1, j8.u.c.Phaser has moved to the streamsupport-atomic component and j8.u.c.CompletionException has moved to streamsupport-cfuture (the only place where it is used).